 Abstract: We document S-shaped dynamics of the US economy associated with the construction of the Interstate Highway System in the 1960s.
 We then propose a business cycle model with two steady states arising due to productive public capital and production non-convexities.
 Small-scale short-run public investment programs generate transitory responses while large-scale ones can produce long-run impacts.
 Our quantitative analysis highlights the critical role played by public investment in explaining the economic dynamics around the 1960s.
 However, it casts doubt on the efficiency of a large public investment expansion in the post-Great Recession era.

-Macroeconomics of Bank Runs (with Haotian Xiang), work in progress
+A Macroeconomic Model of Bank Runs (with Haotian Xiang), Preliminary!

 Abstract: We present a dynamic general equilibrium model of bank runs where global games are utilized as the equilibrium selection criterion.
 Coordination failures among bank creditors lead to panic-based runs.
 An endogenous borrowing constraint emerges as banks internalize the impact of their leverage decisions on the run probability.
 Our analyses suggest that runs triggered by panics impose a significant cost on the aggregate economy while those driven solely by fundamentals have almost negligible impacts.
 We highlight the quantitative importance of equilibrium selection criteria for our counterfactual results.